RakhithJK/dbeaver-dbeaver-wiki/OpenAI-(ChatGPT)-integration.md

 </tr>
 <table>

-**Note: To translate a phrase into a query, DBeaver needs to send the database metadata to the OpenAI platform.** OpenAI will know about table and column names in your database.
+**Note: To translate a phrase into a query, DBeaver needs to send the database metadata to the OpenAI platform.** OpenAI will know table and column names in your database.
 If you don't want to share this information, it's best not to use this feature.

 ## Get started